sngular/pact-annotation-processor/README.md

 ## Getting Started
 ### Requirements
 - JDK +17
-- Having in project a verification library from your choice to have @Max and @Min annotations available (like [Jakarta](https://central.sonatype.com/artifact/jakarta.validation/jakarta.validation-api), [Spring Boot](https://central.sonatype.com/artifact/org.springframework.boot/spring-boot-starter-validation), or similar)
+- Having inside your project a verification library of your choice to have the `@Max` and `@Min` annotations available, such as [Jakarta](https://central.sonatype.com/artifact/jakarta.validation/jakarta.validation-api), [Spring Boot](https://central.sonatype.com/artifact/org.springframework.boot/spring-boot-starter-validation) or similar.
 ### Compatibility with pact-jvm

 |                                       Pact Builder DSL                                       |  Pact JVM  |